NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 .. _pinholemath:

-How the Pinhole model is applied
+How the pinhole model is applied
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned in :numref:`file_format`, the ASP Pinhole models